In Vietnam’s ‘Billionaire Village’, migrant cash can buy a palace

 Overseas workers sent nearly $16 billion in remittances to Vietnam in 2018, more than double the Southeast Asian country's trade surplus for the same period, according to World Bank data that showed remittances had risen 130% over the last decade.

-In Nghe An and neighbouring Ha Tinh province, official policy supports the legal export of labour.
+In Nghe An and neighboring Ha Tinh province, official policy supports the legal export of labor.

 Nghe An province alone rakes in some $255 million annually from its overseas citizens, according to state media.